 TGbf editor: revise the following paragraph in P144L54 of 11bf draft 0.5 as:

-An AP may set the Invitation Of Responder For Sensing subfield of the Sensing element in a Probe Response frame to 1 to indicate the need for new sensing responders and may set to 0 to indicate new sensing responders are not needed(#93, #141, #145, #430, #611, #774).
+An AP may set the Responders Needed subfield of the Sensing element in a Probe Response frame to 1 to indicate the need for new sensing responders and may set to 0 to indicate new sensing responders are not needed(#93, #141, #145, #430, #611, #774, #5).

-TGbf editor: revise the following paragraph in P144L54 of 11bf draft 0.5 as:
+TGbf editor: revise the following paragraph in P144L54 of 11bf draft 0.5 as (#5):

-When a Sensing element is included in a frame, the transmitter shall indicate the following parameters in the Sensing field:
+When a Sensing element is included in a frame, the transmitting STA shall indicate the following parameters in the Sensing field:

 Maximum supported bandwidth in the BW subfield.

-Maximum number of LTF repetitions it is capable of receiving in the preamble of a SR2SI or SI2SR NDP that is either a HE Ranging NDP or a HE TB Ranging NDP, in the Max Rx Repetition subfield.
+Maximum number of HE-LTF repetitions it is capable of receiving in the preamble of an SR2SI, SR2SR(#5) or SI2SR NDP that is either a HE Ranging NDP or a HE TB Ranging NDP, in the Max Rx HE-LTF Repetition subfield.

-Maximum number of LTF repetitions it is capable of transmitting in the preamble of the a SR2SI or SI2SR NDP that is a HE Ranging NDP or a HE TB Ranging NDP, in the Max Tx Repetition subfield.
+Maximum number of HE-LTF repetitions it is capable of transmitting in the preamble of an SR2SI, SR2SR(#5) or SI2SR NDP that is a HE Ranging NDP or a HE TB Ranging NDP, in the Max Tx HE-LTF Repetition subfield.

-Maximum number of space-time streams it is capable of receiving in a SR2SI or SI2SR NDP for bandwidths less than or equal to 80 MHz, in the Max Rx STS ≤ 80 MHz subfield.
+Maximum number of space-time streams it is capable of receiving in an SR2SI, SR2SR(#5) or SI2SR NDP for bandwidths less than or equal to 80 MHz, in the Max Rx STS ≤ 80 MHz subfield.

-Maximum number of space-time streams it is capable of receiving in a SR2SI or SI2SR NDP for bandwidth equal to 160 MHz, in the Max Rx STS = 160 MHz subfield.
+Maximum number of space-time streams it is capable of receiving in an SR2SI, SR2SR(#5) or SI2SR NDP for bandwidth equal to 160 MHz, in the Max Rx STS = 160 MHz subfield.

-Maximum number of space-time streams it is capable of receiving in a SR2SI or SI2SR NDP for bandwidth equal to 320 MHz, in the Max Rx STS = 320 MHz subfield.
+Maximum number of space-time streams it is capable of receiving in a SI2SR NDP for bandwidth equal to 320 MHz, in the Max Rx STS = 320 MHz subfield.

-Maximum number of space-time streams it is capable of transmitting in the SI2SR NDP for bandwidths less than or equal to 80 MHz, in the Max Tx STS ≤ 80 MHz subfield.
+Maximum number of space-time streams it is capable of transmitting in an SI2SR, SR2SR(#5) NDP for bandwidths less than or equal to 80 MHz, in the Max Tx STS ≤ 80 MHz subfield.

-Maximum number of space-time streams it is capable of transmitting in a SR2SI or SI2SR NDP for bandwidth equal to 160 MHz, in the Max Tx STS = 160 MHz subfield.
+Maximum number of space-time streams it is capable of transmitting in an SR2SI, SR2SR(#5) or SI2SR NDP for bandwidth equal to 160 MHz, in the Max Tx STS = 160 MHz subfield.

-Maximum number of space-time streams it is capable of transmitting in a SR2SI or SI2SR NDP for bandwidth equal to 320 MHz, in the Max Tx STS = 320 MHz subfield.
+Maximum number of space-time streams it is capable of transmitting in an (#5) SI2SR NDP for bandwidth equal to 320 MHz, in the Max Tx STS = 320 MHz subfield.

-Maximum number of HE-LTFs in total it is capable of receiving, including all repetitions, in a SR2SI or SI2SR NDP that is either a HE Ranging NDP or a HE TB Ranging NDP, in the Max Rx HE-LTF Total subfield.
+Maximum number of HE-LTFs in total it is capable of receiving, including all repetitions, in a SR2SI, SR2SR(#5) or SI2SR NDP that is either a HE Ranging NDP or a HE TB Ranging NDP, in the Max Rx HE-LTF Total subfield.

-Maximum number of EHT-LTFs in total it is capable of receiving, including all repetitions, in a SR2SI or SI2SR NDP that is a EHT sounding NDP, in the Max Rx EHT-LTF Total subfield.
+Maximum number of EHT-LTFs in total it is capable of receiving, including all repetitions, in an SI2SR NDP that is a EHT sounding NDP, in the Max Rx EHT-LTF Total subfield.

-Maximum number of HE-LTFs in total it is capable of transmitting, including all repetitions, in a SR2SI or SI2SR NDP that is a HE Ranging NDP, in the Max Tx HE-LTF Total subfield.
+Maximum number of HE-LTFs in total it is capable of transmitting, including all repetitions, in an SR2SI, SR2SR(#5) or SI2SR NDP that is a HE Ranging NDP, in the Max Tx HE-LTF Total subfield.

+Maximum number of antennas it is capable of using in reception of an SR2SI, SR2SR or a SI2SR NDP in the Maximum Number of Rx Antennas subfield (#5).

 TGbf editor: revise the following section in P145L44 of 11bf draft 0.5 as: